1987 Viking Sally murder: Murder trial and aftermath

 In 2019, the police revealed that they had a prime suspect in the case, but would not reveal the suspect's age, sex or nationality, confirming only that the person was alive and thought to have acted alone.
 They later added that the perpetrator is thought not to have known the victims.

 In September 2020, Turku police finally announced that they had solved the case and were passing it on to prosecutors.
 In December 2020 a district prosecutor announced that homicide charges have been filed against a Danish man born in 1969, one of the former boy scouts who discovered the victims.
-The trial started on 24 May 2021 in the District Court of Turku.
+The trial started on 24 May 2021 in the district court of Southwestern Finland.

 The case had originally been investigated as a manslaughter, which has a statutory limit of twenty years; this would have meant that the case could no longer be brought to court.
 Instead, the charges were murder and attempted murder, which do not expire, and can be brought even after more than thirty years.
 The prosecutors justified the enhanced charges by noting the exceptionally cruel nature of the act.

 In June 2021, the suspect was acquitted on all charges.
 Had the charges resulted in a conviction, they would have represented the longest offence-to-conviction lead time in Finnish judicial history.

 In October 2021, it was reported that the accused had allegedly confessed the murder to two Finnish police investigators in 2016, providing details of the weapon used, although he subsequently recanted this under formal questioning.
 The alleged confession was made without a defence lawyer or witnesses being present, and was therefore ruled inadmissible by the court hearing the case.
-The prosecutors appealed this ruling, with the case appearing before the Court of Appeal Turku, starting in June 2022.
+The prosecutors appealed this ruling, with the case due before the court of appeal of Turku in 2022, but they later withdrew their appeal, leaving the case unresolved.